Guide to Palermo: Where to Stay, Things To Do, and More (2026)

 There a several day trips from Palermo that are worth doing if you have the time to fit them in.
 Day trips from Palermo are easiest done if you have rented a car, but most of these spots can also be accessed by bus or train.

-Explore the coastal city Cefalù
+Go to the coastal city Cefalù

 Cefalù (pronounced shef-a-loo) is a coastal beach city just under an hour driving from Palermo.
 Cefalù is the perfect day trip from Palermo because you can make the trip by train as well as by car.
 The city is small and has a beautiful beach if you’re in need of some relaxation.